 Last week I asked you what your favorite holiday-movie houses were and was amazed by the number of tweets, Facebook comments, and emails that came pouring in.
 One of the most mentioned was the classic Miracle on 34th Street, starring a precocious 8-year old Natalie Wood as the little girl who doesn’t believe in Santa Claus.

 My favorite part of the movie has always been when Susan sees her dream house and realizes that Kris Kringle has gotten it for her.
 That made a big impression on me as a kid.
 “You mean I can ask Santa for a HOUSE?”

 Maureen O’Hara starred as Doris Walker, a single mom who works for Macy’s, organizing the Thanksgiving Day Parade.
-Let’s take a look at her New York City apartment.
-There are curtains on either side of the entry:
+Let’s take a look back at the sets from this classic Christmas film, starting with her New York City apartment.

 It was also less common to see a successful professional woman onscreen in 1947, when the movie came out.